-The Company operates one defined benefit pension scheme in the UK, namely the Press Association Pension Fund (1992) (the "Scheme").
-The FRS 102 calculations for disclosure purposes have been based on the results of the 31 December 2017 formal actuarial valuation performed by LCP, updated to 31 December 2020 by a qualified independent actuary.
-Contributions of £49.0m were made during 2019 to secure insurance policies so that the Fund's assets and liabilities are now very closely matched and should remain broadly equal in value going forward.
-Contributions of £19,000 were made during 2020.
-No Company contributions are expected to be paid in 2021.
+Over the year, the Company operated one defined benefit scheme in the UK, namely the Press Association Pension Fund (1992) (the "Fund").
+The FRS 102 calculations for disclosure purposes have been based on the results of the 31 December 2017 formal actuarial valuation performed by Lane, Clark and Peacock ("LCP"), updated to 31 December 2021 by a qualified independent actuary.